-School fund is a contribution that we ask for from each child, which will cover the cost of all non-residential educational visits organised for your child, including transport costs.
+School fund is a contribution that we ask for from each child, which will subsidise some of the trip that are arranged for year bands across the year.

 The cost of the school fund is £10 per child.
 This amount will be payable through your Parent Pay account and can be paid in instalments.
-The £10 charge offers a significant reduction in comparison to the cost of paying for a school trip.